orbeon/orbeon-forms-doc/form-runner/api/persistence/forms-metadata.md

 Optionally, you can pass the URL parameter `modified-since`:

 - this must be an ISO date/time
-- when passed, only form definitions which have been modified since the given date are returned
+- when passed, only form definitions which have been modified since the given date/time are returned

 For example: